mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 }
 ```

 And now imagine that this component is somewhere deep into our component tree.
 Each time we click the button Angular has to perform change detection over all rendered components.
+This happens because the framework doesn't have any guarantees that this leaf component won't modify an object used somewhere else.

-Again, the code which performs the change detection is generated by Angular and really well optimized but still, if you have bound to a computationally insensitive getter, for instance, you will feel slowdowns.
+Again, **the code which performs the change detection is generated by Angular and really well optimized but still, if you have bound to a computationally insensitive getter, for instance, you will feel slowdowns.**

 Now imagine, instead of a button we have the following input: